ricabruinsma/grocerySales/ProjectPlan.md

 - [X] Journal

 ### Week 16
-- [ ] Present to class
+- [X] Present to class
-- [ ] Create video recording - walking through application
+- [X] Create video recording - walking through application
-- [ ] Final touches before code complete
+- [X] Final touches before code complete
-- [ ] Journal
+- [X] Journal

 - [ ] update ERD diagram
 - [ ] login doesn't route user to their page - only after bounced back from "no admittance"
-- [ ] comment back in error pages, create more if time!
+- [X] comment back in error pages, create more if time!

-- [ ] Update time log/journal

-- [ ] When unit testing your entities, test the relationships too.
+- [X] When unit testing your entities, test the relationships too.
-- [ ] Add custom error pages and a login page that reflects the look and feel of your site.
+- [X] Add custom error pages and a login page that reflects the look and feel of your site.
 The error page should hide any stack trace information which can reveal information about your site and db that should not be shared.
 - [ ] Javadoc - remember there's a plugin for this
-- [ ] Be sure to remove any duplicate code - this means using the generic dao, for example.
+- [X] Be sure to remove any duplicate code - this means using the generic dao, for example.
-- [ ] Address and close any open issues
+- [X] Address and close any open issues
 - [ ] Use properties rather than hard-coded values, like web service urls.
 - [ ] Update your web.xml with regard to restricted resources.
 Remember that both jsps and servlets should be restricted (not just the jsps as a savvy user/hacker will try to access the servlets too).